After one of the most significant breakups of my life, I didn’t have the courage or the resolve to cut off contact with my ex for months.

 If your ex is a drug you are addicted to, then by doing no contact you are going cold turkey on your ex.
 For a lot of people, they need this approach to stop this addiction.
 When you go no contact, it means

-• No Facebook messages or IM of any kind
+- No DMs or Group Chat Interaction of any kind

-• No status messages on Facebook (or any other social media) which are obviously meant for them
+- No Instagram Stories (or any other social media posts) which are obviously meant for them

 It’s exactly like going cold turkey on something you are addicted to.
 You don’t let even a small dose of your ex into your life.
 Because even a small dose can get you addicted to your ex again.